Austin Energy set to vote on base rate increase next month

 On Tuesday, the city council held a public hearing on possible base rate increases for Austin Energy customers.

-Nothing is set in stone yet but Austin's electric utility commission is recommending that any increase in the basic customer service fee be limited to no more than 20%.
+Nothing is set in stone yet, but Austin's Electric Utility Commission is recommending that any increase in the basic customer service fee cannot be more than 20%.

-The city council opened its ears to the public, with some saying a rate increase would disproportionally affect poorer Austinites.
+The city council heard from the public on Tuesday, with some saying a rate increase would disproportionally affect poorer Austinites.

+"I firmly believe that it, being a public utility, should be serving in the public good.
+And right now, the proposal disproportionately increases low and moderate-income families, while lowering more affluent household bills collectively and simultaneously disincentives energy conservation, which I think goes in direct contrast of our goals as a city to be as climate-friendly as possible," said one person who showed up to voice their opinion.

+Others at the public hearing argued the rate increase would discourage energy conservation.

 On Nov.
 1, higher "pass-through" rates took effect for Austin Energy customers.